PhilMayer/Guitar-Gyro/README.md

 ##Technical Details

-Guitar Gyro is written in plain old JavaScript, with just two classes.
+Guitar Gyro is written in JavaScript, and was built with just two classes.
 The first of these is the `Game` class, which does exactly what it sounds like--deploying notes downscreen, handling the logic of what happens when a player hits or doesn't hit a note, and displaying pre- and post-game messages.

 ###`MusicPlayer`
 The second and more interesting class is the `MusicPlayer` class, which deals with creating a tune, and then turning that tune into something that can be ready to sync with the circular note visuals.